con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > shes rab chen po blo chen ldan/ /
 > mkhas pa chen po thabs che ba/ /

-Unmeasurable, suffused with great kindness,
+By nature great in kindness, limitless,
-The foremost mind, enriched with great compassion,
+The foremost mind, enriched by great compassion,
-The great wise one, the great intelligent one,
+Of great insight, of great intelligence,
 Great dexterous one, with methods ever great, (38)

-* For *mahāmaitrīmaya*, VV reads *mahat* with *maitrīmayo*.
+* For *mahāmaitrīmaya*, VV connects *mahat* with *maitrīmayo*.
 * We interpret *aghradhī* as a *bahuvrīh*: the translation 'foremost mind' is intended to mean 'he has the foremost mind'.
 * For *pāda* c, Tib. may imply: 'Of great wisdom, of great intelligence.'
-* The ancient translation reflects the reading *mahākṛtī* (i.e. *mahat* + *kṛtin*) in the Sanskrit text, which we have translated as "with great dexterity".
-This reading is also found in VV.
+* The ancient translation reflects the reading *mahākṛtī* (i.e. *mahat* + *kṛtin*) in the Sanskrit text, which we have translated as "great dexterous one".
+This interpretation is also found in VV.
 The Kangyur translation reflects the reading *mahākṛti* (*mahat* + *kṛti*), which it renders as *byed pa chen po* ('one whose deeds are great') (Davidson's translation following this interpretation).

 > mahāṛddhibalopeto mahāvego mahājavaḥ |